ankushpotgante/QuantifiedSelf/README.md

 ## Introduction

 Quantified Self is a habit tracking application.
 In this app you can track your habits on frequencies of your choice and can monitor performance of those.
-It is build using flask and flask restful as backend framework and sqlite for database.
+It is built using flask and flask restful as backend framework and sqlite for database.
+Html templetes written using Jinja2 are used in frontend.

 ## Installation